Barbara McCauley

 Barbara McCauley is an American romance writer.
-She has written over 35 romance novels for Harlequin Enterprises since 1991.
+She has written over 35 romance novels for Harlequin Enterprises since 1991 and is a winner of a Romance Writers of America's RITA Award.

 Biography

 McCauley was born in Southern California.
 The youngest of five children, she loved reading and writing from an early age.
 She is married and has two children.

 McCauley published her first book in 1991, Woman Tamer.
 She is a past co-president of the Orange County chapter of Romance Writers of America.
 McCauley is a USA TODAY bestselling author and has made frequent appearances on the Waldenbooks Bestseller list.